Odessa pogroms: 1881

 The 1881 attacks exceeded the 1871 pogrom in their scope and brutality.
-An antisemitic blood libel was spread that Jews had murdered Tsar Alexander II.
+According to the police chief's report, 528 houses sustained broken windows, 335 apartments were looted, 151 shops vandalized, and 401 shops looted, with a total amount of 10 million rubles in damage.
+Antisemitic rumors and blood libels were spread that Jews had murdered Tsar Alexander II and of ritual murder of a child.
 Rumors were spread of a tsar's order to attack Jews.
 Antisemitic newspaper articles spread rumors and innuendos but intentionally stopped short of recommending actual violence explicitly.
 Some pogromists claimed they were celebrating the anniversary of the 1871 pogrom.

-According to the police chief's report, 528 houses sustained broken windows, 335 apartments were looted, 151 shops vandalized, and 401 shops looted, with a total amount of 10 million rubles in damage.
+When Gessia Gelfman, the one Jewish woman involved in the assassination plot, was spared execution as a humanitarian act and a concession to the popular opinion in the West at the time, it was attributed to Jewish "trickery" and "cunning" to avoid punishment for their "misdeeds."
+The press spread rumors and antisemitic opinions, but were rarely censored or otherwise reined in.

 The 1881 pogroms were an urban phenomenon occurring in several waves, and traditionally thought to have arisen from a secret society known as the Holy Brotherhood, encouraged by the government, to blame the Jews for popular dissatisfaction with the government.
 Modern historians have pointed out that the degree to which the 1881 pogroms were spontaneous or organized and if planned, by whom, are still a mystery.
 The growing Jewish role as employers, in lending money, and supplying goods, particularly liquor, drove resentment, and this only increased as Jews established new businesses and built new homes.
 Competition may have led artisans and merchants to spread rumors or promote antisemitic material, or to approve or passively look on as others engaged in antisemitic activities.
 The pogroms spread along highways, rivers, and rail lines in a continuous fashion, with Odessa as a source of concentration.
 The state institutions only intervened when it was more than Jewish lives or homes being threatened.

 In the 1881 and 1905 pogroms, many Greek houses were destroyed by Russian antisemites as well.